bobabuba/CodeBlues-RoboCares_SCDFXIBM/README.md

 Problem to target:
 1. Timely discover of incidents, especially for vulnerable populations with no one near them
 2. Analysis and tracking of current situation while waiting for help to come
-3. Mobilization of CFRs for effective early intervention especially to vulnerable populations
+3. Mobilization of CFRs for effective early and effective intervention, especially for vulnerable populations

 Technology
 - Use of IoT to obtain readings like motion, temperature and humidity, voice to make sense of the situation